bgoonz/docs-collection/github/developers/overview/replacing-github-services.md

 ---
 title: Replacing GitHub Services
-intro: 'If you''re still relying on the deprecated {% data variables.product.prodname_dotcom %} Services, learn how to migrate your service hooks to webhooks.'
+intro: "If you're still relying on the deprecated {% data variables.product.prodname_dotcom %} Services, learn how to migrate your service hooks to webhooks."
 redirect_from:
   - /guides/replacing-github-services/
   - /v3/guides/automating-deployments-to-integrators/
   - /v3/guides/replacing-github-services
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
 topics:
   - API
 ---

 We have deprecated GitHub Services in favor of integrating with webhooks.
 This guide helps you transition to webhooks from GitHub Services.
 For more information on this announcement, see the [blog post](https://developer.github.com/changes/2018-10-01-denying-new-github-services).